Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part3.md

 Welcome back!
 This is the 3rd part of the series on creating an MVP+Coordinators app in SwiftUI.
 If you're **looking for the 1st part**, please go here: [lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1).
 If you're **looking for the 2nd part instead**, please go here: [lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2).

-In the first part we learned how to set up an entire screen with the MVP pattern, we created our base Coordinator and our first 2 coordinators, and we saw how to wrap our view in a `NavigationView` and how we can implement `NavigationLink` so it doesn't depend of anything else in the view.
+**In part 1**, we learned how to set up an entire screen with the MVP pattern, we created our base Coordinator and our first two coordinators, and we saw how to wrap our view in a `NavigationView` and how we can implement `NavigationLink` so it doesn't depend of anything else in the view.

-Now we're going to see how to extract that `NavigationLink`  from `MasterView`.
+**In part 2**, we learned how to extract `NavigationLink` from `MasterView` creating a handy new `NavigationButton` along the way.
+We saw how to setup the Coordinator protocol so we can return SwiftUI Views from the `start()` function.
+We learned how to change presenting a view as a modal instead of in a navigation stack.
+And we also saw how to present several views from the same view.

+In this part, the 3rd one, **we're going to reimplement our Coordinator protocol to store the identifier, parent and children of the coordinators.
+We'll also deal with a bit of memory management so we don't create retain cycles.** Sounds interesting?
+Then let's go!

 This is what we completed on the first part: